MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/arc-gateway-simplify-networking.md

 ### [Azure PowerShell](#tab/azure-powershell)

-1. On a machine with access to Azure, run the following Azure CLI command to create your Arc gateway resource, replacing the placeholders with your desired values:
+1. On a machine with access to Azure, run the following Azure PowerShell command to create your Arc gateway resource, replacing the placeholders with your desired values:

    ```azurepowershell
    New-AzArcgateway